postgresml/postgresml/pgml-apps/pgml-chat/README.md

-# Options
-You can control the behavior of the chatbot by setting the following environment variables:
-- `SYSTEM_PROMPT`: This is the prompt that is used to initialize the chatbot.
-You can customize this prompt to change the behavior of the chatbot.
-For example, you can change the name of the chatbot or the location of the chatbot.
-- `BASE_PROMPT`: This is the prompt that is used to generate responses to user queries.
-You can customize this prompt to change the behavior of the chatbot.
-- `MODEL`: This is the open source embedding model used to generate embeddings for the documents.
-You can change this to use a different model.

 # Roadmap
-- ~~`hyerbot --chat_interface {cli, slack, discord}` that supports Slack, and Discord.~~
+- ~~Use a collection for chat history that can be retrieved and used to generate responses.~~
 - Support for file formats like rst, html, pdf, docx, etc.
 - Support for open source models in addition to OpenAI for chat completion.
 - Support for multi-turn converstaions using converstaion buffer.
-Use a collection for chat history that can be retrieved and used to generate responses.